 Elijah Moore – New York Jets – 2nd Round Pick

 - Injury Risk Rating: 1.5 – Low Risk

 - Rookie ADP: 2.02

-Overview: You want a big bodied outside wide receiver?
-Well then this class isn’t for you.
+Overview: You want a big-bodied outside wide receiver?
+Well, then this class isn’t for you.
 But let me offer up another potential alpha receiver albeit in a 5-9 178 pound body.
 Elijah Moore played his college career at Ole’Miss, playing alongside recent NFL success stories in DK Metcalf and AJ Brown.
-Elijah Moore broke-out as 19 year-old sophomore catching 67 passes for 850 yards and 6 touchdowns.
-He posted a career dominator rating of 41.9% and ran a blistering 4.35 40-yard-dash at his pro-day to along with a 10.67 agility score – 98th percentile.
-While Elijah Moore may not wow you with size he makes up for it with a solid age adjust college production profile and elite level athleticism.
+Elijah Moore broke out as a 19-year-old sophomore catching 67 passes for 850 yards and 6 touchdowns.
+He posted a career dominator rating of 41.9% and ran a blistering 4.35 40-yard-dash at his pro-day along with a 10.67 agility score – 98th percentile.
+While Elijah Moore may not wow you with his size he makes up for it with a solid age-adjusted college production profile and elite-level athleticism.
 If we’re drafting Devonta Smith with confidence who weighs 170 pounds then Moore should feel like an upgrade.